haidaraM/ansible-playbook-grapher/README.md

 More information [here](https://docs.ansible.com/ansible/latest/reference_appendices/config.html).

+## Limitations

+Since Ansible Playbook Grapher is a static analyzer that parses your playbook, it's limited to what can be determined
+statically: no task is run against your inventory.

+The parser tries to interpolate the variables, but some of them are only available when running your playbook ( ansible_os_family, ansible_system, etc.).
+The tasks inside any `import_*` or `include_*` with some variables in their arguments may not appear in the graph.

 ## Contribution

 Contributions are welcome.
 Feel free to contribute by creating an issue or submitting a PR :smiley: